nokola/nonaquad/README.md

 APK file will be in `target/android-artifacts/(debug|release)/apk`

-With "log-impl" enabled all log calls will be forwarded to adb console.
+With feature "log-impl" enabled all log calls will be forwarded to adb console.
-No code modifications for Android required, everything should just works.
+No code modifications for Android required, everything just works.

 ## iOS
 Not supported yet